British American Tobacco: Other affiliates

 British American Tobacco Ghana Limited is a public limited company operated by British American in Ghana.
 The company is listed on the stock index of the Ghana Stock Exchange, the GSE All-Share Index.
 It was formed in 1999 out of a merger between the Pioneer Tobacco Company and Meridian Tobacco.

 Sponsorships

-BAT have found many imaginative ways over the years to keep its brands in the public eye.
-ITC Limited, in which BAT holds a minority share, as recently as 1996 secured an arrangement to sponsor the Cricket World Cup which was branded the "Wills World Cup" and thereby achieved a high level of brand recognition for the Wills cigarette brand in India where young cricket fans were a key target market.
+BAT holds a minority share in ITC Limited.
+ITC Limited sponsored the 1996 Cricket World Cup, which was named the "Wills World Cup" similarly to the ITC Limited owned Wills Navy Cut cigarette brand in India.

 BAT previously sponsored the London Symphony Orchestra.

-Furthermore, BAT established The British American Tobacco Internship programme which is designed to help new graduates gain experience in their chosen field of study in a dynamic global organization.
+Furthermore, BAT established The British American Tobacco Internship program, which is designed to help new graduates gain experience in their chosen field of study in a dynamic global organization.